 In addition to contractual measures, we try to protect the confidential nature of our proprietary information using commonly accepted physical and technological security measures.
 Such measures may not, for example, in the case of misappropriation of a trade secret by an employee or third party with authorized access, provide adequate protection for our proprietary information.
 Our security measures may not prevent an employee or consultant from misappropriating our trade secrets and providing them to a competitor, and recourse we take against such misconduct may not provide an adequate remedy to protect our interests fully.
 Unauthorized parties may also attempt to copy or reverse engineer certain aspects of our products that we consider proprietary.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret can be difficult, expensive and time-consuming, and the outcome is unpredictable.
-Even though we use commonly accepted security measures, trade secret will an atter of state law, and the criteria for protection of trade secrets can vary among different jurisdictions.
+Even though we use commonly accepted security measures, trade secret violations are often a matter of state law, and the criteria for protection of trade secrets can vary among different jurisdictions.
 In addition, trade secrets may be independently developed or acquired by others in a manner that could prevent legal recourse by us.
-We also have agreements with our employees, consultants may enter into such agreements, or employees or consultants may breach or violate the terms of these agreements, and we may not have adequate remedies for any such breach or violation.
+We also have agreements with our employees, consultants and third parties that obligate them to assign their inventions to us, however these agreements may not be self-executing, not all employees or consultants may enter into such agreements, or employees or consultants may breach or violate the terms of these agreements. and we may not have adequate remedies for any such breach or violation.
 If any of our intellectual property or confidential or proprietary information, such as our trade secrets, were to be disclosed or misappropriated, or if any such information was independently developed by a competitor, it could have a material adverse effect on our competitive position, business, financial condition, results of operations and prospects.